-For Early Adopters, once the customer pays the incremental costs for the meter and related installation,5 a Point-To-Point ("PTP") smart meter that meets the basic Act 129 functionality requirements will be installed.
-This smart meter will communicate via a public cellular network and will provide on-line access to validated meter data within 24-48 hours and access to unvalidated meter data via a direct access interface to a device that is part of the Home Area Network.6 Meter reads for billing purposes will continue to be done manually using existing meter reading and billing procedures until the smart meter network infrastructure becomes available at the customer's location and the PTP meter is replaced with the smart meter selected as part of the smart meter technological solution.
+For Early Adopters, once the customer pays the incremental costs for the meter and related installation, a Point-To-Point ("PTP") smart meter that meets the basic Act 129 functionality requirements will be installed.
+This smart meter will communicate via a public cellular network and will provide on-line access to validated meter data within 24-48 hours and access to unvalidated meter data via a direct access interface to a device that is part of the Home Area Network.
+Meter reads for billing purposes will continue to be done manually using existing meter reading and billing procedures until the smart meter network infrastructure becomes available at the customer's location and the PTP meter is replaced with the smart meter selected as part of the smart meter technological solution.

-5 Tariff provisions implementing the Companies' proposals for Early Adopters were filed with the Commission on October 31, 2012 and approved on December 21, 2012.
+&lt;sup>5 Tariff provisions implementing the Companies' proposals for Early Adopters were filed with the Commission on October 31, 2012 and approved on December 21, 2012.
 See Docket Nos.
 R-2012-2332803; R-2012-2332776; R-2012-2332785; R-2012-2332790.

-6 In the event public cellular coverage is unavailable for a requesting customer, the Companies will investigate alternative solutions on a case-by-case basis.
+&lt;sup>6 In the event public cellular coverage is unavailable for a requesting customer, the Companies will investigate alternative solutions on a case-by-case basis.

-Contract Negotiation/RFPs: During the period between the filing of the Original Deployment Plan with the Commission on December 31, 2012 and approvalthe submission of the plan by the Commission (anticipated to be by September 30, 2013), this Revised Deployment Plan, the SMIP Team will negotiate final terms and conditions with the selected vendors and select a Systems Integrator ("SI") and Project Management Office ("PMO") consultant through the RFP process described in Chapter 2.
-Additionally, the Companies will finalize contracts with the SI and PMO and work, and negotiated final terms and conditions with all key vendors.
-Further the SMIP Team worked with consultants and selected vendors to develop construction schedules, all with the goal to have everything in place to start construction of the smart meter-infrastructure upon approval of this Revised Deployment Plan.
+Contract Negotiation/RFPs: During the period between the filing of the Original Deployment Plan with the Commission on December 31, 2012 and the submission of this Revised Deployment Plan, the SMIP Team selected a Systems Integrator ("SI") and Project Management Office ("PMO") consultant through the RFP process described in Chapter 2, and negotiated final terms and conditions with all key vendors.
+Further the SMIP Team worked with consultants and selected vendors to develop construction schedules, all with the goal to have everything in place to start construction of the infrastructure upon approval of this Revised Deployment Plan.

-The Solution Validation Stage incorporates two activities: the build-out of the infrastructure needed to install smart meters and a testing period in which a "mini Penn Power end-to-end version" of the end to Companies' comprehensive Pennsylvania end-to-end smart meter solution iswill be constructed and tested prior to full scale deployment.
-ThisSpecifically, this stage is expected to start in late 2013mid-2014 and continue through early 2017until the end of 2015.
+The Solution Validation Stage incorporates two activities: the build-out of the infrastructure needed to install smart meters and a testing period in which a "Penn Power end-to-end version" of the Companies' comprehensive Pennsylvania end-to-end smart meter solution will be constructed and tested prior to full scale deployment.
+Specifically, this stage is expected to start in mid-2014 and continue until the end of 2015.
 Instead of installing 60,000 meters during this stage, as was originally contemplated, the Revised Deployment Plan anticipates the complete build out of Penn Power (approximately 170,000 smart meters and supporting end-to-end infrastructure) during this period.

 - Build-Out Activities.
-This period begins upon Commission approval of this Revised Deployment Plan and will continue for approximately three years18 months.
+This period begins upon Commission approval of this Revised Deployment Plan and will continue for approximately 18 months.
 During this period, the Companies will commence construction of the smart meter solution infrastructure, or "backbone" for the Penn Power "mini system".
 This will involve the installation of meters, collectors, range extenders, network communications, and meter data management systems for testing. - Solution Testing Activities.
-As the infrastructure is builtout, the Companies willstart to install meters in Penn Power's service territory.
-This territory was selected because it includes the types of challenges the SMIP Team anticipates encountering during full deployment.
-Approximately 550,000 meters will be installed in 2014; 15 and another 120,000 in 2015; and 40,000, in 2016, so asorder to allow for the testing of scalability and the resolution of communication, functionality and installation problems encountered in a contained and controlled environment, thus minimizing costs of overall deployment and customer frustration.
-Only after all such problems are resolved will the Companies commence the final stage, Full-Scale Deployment, Stage, which is currently anticipated to commence in early 20172016.
+As the infrastructure is built out, the • Companies will install meters in Penn Power's service territory.
+This territory was selected because it includes the types of challenges the SMIP encountering during full deployment.
+Team anticipates Approximately 50,000 meters will be installed in 2014 and another 120,000 in 2015, in order to allow for the testing of scalability and the resolution of communication, functionality and installation problems encountered in a contained and controlled environment, thus minimizing costs of overall deployment and customer frustration.
+Only after all such problems are resolved will the Companies commence the final Full-Scale Deployment Stage, which is currently anticipated to commence in early 2016.